Heloma or corns

 - It feels like you are walking on a bump

 What is the cause of plantar callus

-Plantar corns happen when your skin wants to protect itself from excessive pressure and friction.
+Plantar corns happen when your skin wants to protect itself from pressure or friction.
 Skin responds to stress by thickening and prolonged stress can cause the skin to become so thick that it forms a painful bump called a “corn.”
-This hard skin gets pushed down in your skin in the shape of a cone or inverted pyramid and thus, makes you feel like there is a pebble in your shoe.
+Corns are shaped like a cone or inverted pyramid and since they are made up of very dense skin, they can feel like walking on a pebble in your shoe.

 What causes excessive stress on skin?

 - Gait anomalies resulting in excessive pressure under certain parts of your feet (flat feet, hyperpronation, hallux limitus, bunions)

 - Poor bone alignment (bones that are too long, too short, too mobile, etc.)